Weakly maxitive set functions and their possibility distributions: Examples

 where the limit above exists due to Proposition \ref{lem:limExists}.
 The other inequality follows from the lower bound \eqref{eq:LDPL}, which is satisfied for the minimal rate function $\I$. \end{proof}

-Whereas the sample mean of an i.i.d.~sequence of random variables with values in~$\R^d$ satisfies a full large deviation principle; cf.~\cite[Theorem 2.2.30]{dembo}, in infinite dimensional spaces, large deviation upper bounds are only known for certain sets.
+The sample mean of an i.i.d.~sequence of random variables with values in~$\R^d$ satisfies the usual large deviation principle with rate function $\Lambda^\ast$; cf.~\cite[Theorem 2.2.30]{dembo}.
+In infinite dimensional spaces, the upper bound in the large deviation principle

+is only known for certain sets $C\subset E$.
 For instance, bounds for compact sets or convex open sets are shown in~\cite[Theorem 6.1.3]{dembo}, \cite{fuqing1997note} and \cite{petit}.
-Here, we obtain a new upper bound for compactly generated sets.
+We obtain in \eqref{eq:upperCramer} a new upper bound for compactly generated sets.
+Moreover, each choice of the cone $E_+$ yields a class of upwards closed sets for which we obtain an upper bound in terms of $\Lambda^\ast_+$.
+By Corollary \ref{cor:tightness}, the upper bound~\eqref{eq:upperCramer} is valid for all $C\in \mathcal{C}^\uparrow$ if the concentration $J_A=\limsup_{n\to\infty}\tfrac{1}{n}\log\mathbb{P}(X_n\in A)$ is tight.
+Moreover, the lower bound in the large deviation principle